 - B.Sc in Cardio Pulmonary Perfusion Care Technology

 - P.G.
 Diploma in Cardiac Pulmonary Perfusion Technology

 Candidates who have completed their 10+2 in Science subject with Physics, Chemistry, Biology, Botany or Zoology as their basic subjects, they can choose any of the Bachelor courses.

 - One can also pursue a degree in nursing, medical technology or even respiratory treatment and thereafter apply for a master or a post-graduation course in the field of perfusion.
-One can also apply for master’s or a Ph.D. in Perfusion if one has a degree in Biology.
+One can also apply for a master’s or a Ph.D. in Perfusion if one has a degree in Biology.

-- To start practice as Cardiovascular Perfusion, the candidate also needs to obtain a certificate from Board of Cardiovascular Perfusion India (BCP- I).
+- To start practice as Cardiovascular Perfusion, the candidate also needs to obtain a certificate from the Board of Cardiovascular Perfusion India (BCP- I).

-- The board provides a certification for a period of five years which is subject to renewal upon expiry of the period and also annual review.
+- The board provides certification for a period of five years which is subject to renewal upon expiry of the period and also annual review.